Newcastle, County Dublin: Sport

 The association football (soccer) club, Peamount United F.C., is also based in the area.
 Founded in 1983, the club is based in a purpose-built facility in Greenogue, Newcastle.
 In the 2011–12 season Peamount United's ladies team became the first Irish club to qualify for the UEFA Women's Champions League.
 Peamount United's male adult team plays in the Senior 1 division of the Leinster Senior League.
 The ladies' team plays in the Women's National League.

-Elm Hall Golf Club in located near Newcastle at Hazelhatch.
+Elm Hall Golf Club is located near Newcastle at Hazelhatch.
 It features two 18-hole pitch and putt courses.